 The following year after meeting John Around Him, we traveled to the "Around Him Sundance" between Kyle and Allen, SD, on the Pine Ridge reservation.
 Only our youngest son, who was 2 months old at the time traveled with us, our other children stayed in NH.
 The following year our entire family was able to travel to South Dakota (click to view a picture of our family at Mt.
 Rushmore in South Dakota in 1997).
 (A Lakota perspective of Mt.
 Rushmore and the Black Hills of South Dakota).

-Anyone studying the Lakota language, or who would like to hear what the Lakota language sounds like, might like to visit my KILI Radio Lakota Language Recordings page where there are mp3 audio recordings for two Lakota language shows which are broadcast weekly on KILI radio located in Porcupine, SD on the Pine Ridge (Oglala Lakota) reservation.
+Anyone studying the Lakota language, or who would like to hear what the Lakota language sounds like, might like to visit my KILI Radio Lakota Language Recordings page where there are mp3 audio recordings for two Lakota language shows which were weekly on KILI radio located in Porcupine, SD on the Pine Ridge (Oglala Lakota) reservation.
 At the bottom of the page is a list of Lakota language learning resources.
 The language recordings are also available on YouTube.

 I hope that you enjoy this site as much as I've enjoyed

 Please be sure to sign our guest book

 and tell a little about yourself and what you think of our site.